raffraffraff/terrahiera/README.md

 ## What we'll do
 1. Clone this repo
 2. Create S3 buckets to hold your TF state
-3. Run tforder to figure out what order to deploy the stacks
+3. Use tforder to figure out what order to deploy the stacks
-4. Deploy in the right order
+4. Use tforder to deploy the whole infrastructure, in the correct order

 ## Let's go
 ```